Below are some frequently asked questions. If you can’t find the answers here – contact us.

 What is mentoring all about?

 First and foremost, mentoring is about being a friend to a child or youth.
-For more information you can go through our online orientation.

 How do mentors make a difference in the lives of children and youth?

 Mentors make a difference in so many different ways!
 See our testimonials from Little Brothers, Little Sisters and their parents.

 What kinds of activities do Mentors and Mentees do together?

 We encourage Bigs and Littles to choose activities they both enjoy.
 Caseworkers do their best to match mentors with a Little Brother or Little Sister who has interests similar to theirs.
 Many agencies organize group activities for matches, and are sometimes given tickets to movies, sporting events, and cultural events which they offer to their matches.